 If you are the victim of a dog bite or dog attack, you should contact The Mark Casto Law Firm, PC for a free consult with an experienced dog bite injury lawyer.
 We have the experience and sophisticated understanding of Georgia dog bite laws to make sure you are compensated for injuries you sustained due to the wrongful conduct of the dog's owner—or their landlord.

-To schedule a free consultation about your case with one of our attorneys, call us at (706) 940-4002 or contact us online today.
+To schedule a free consultation about your case with our attorney, call us at (706) 940-4030 or contact us online today.